 AIAIC INTERNATIONAL TRAVEL GRANT PROGRAM

 This grant provides architecture programs in the region travel programming support to reinforce the value of global travel and studies for architecture students.
 The application deadline is June 1 for the following academic year.
 The AIAIC plans an annual distribution of $2000, pending funding availability.
 (Temporarily suspended due to COVID).

 ALL AIAIC SCHOLARSHIP AND GRANT APPLICATION REQUIREMENTS:

 Eligibility: Current students from the four approved regional schools may apply for the Memorial Scholarships.
 Students residing inside the chapter region at the time of application may apply for the Robert Kain Memorial AIAIC Scholarship (for graduating high school students only).
-Program directors/chairs from the three approved regional architecture schools may apply for the Travel Grant.
+Program directors/chairs from the four approved regional architecture schools may apply for the Travel Grant.

 Process: Applicants must submit their respective applications no later than 11:59 pm on or before the date noted above via email to firstname.lastname@example.org.
 Please note that there are two different dates depending on the scholarship/grant applied for.
 The Education Committee and Executive Committee make final determinations of scholarships and grants as soon as possible following the submission dates.